Definitions of Common Terms

 A standard set of questions and data definitions incorporated by four major college surveys (College Board, Wintergreen/Orchard House, Peterson's, and U.S. News & World Report) for use in leading guidebooks, rankings, and resources.
 The Common Data Set includes standardized questions about a college's academic offerings, enrollment, admission requirements, expenses, and freshman class profile.

-Includes students' countries of citizenship or, for students who reside in countries of which they are not citizens, the countries in which they reside are included.
+Includes students' countries of citizenship or, for students who reside in countries of which they are not citizens, the countries in which they reside.

 Persons whose specific assignments customarily are made for the purpose of conducting instruction, research, or public service as a principal activity (or activities), and who hold academic-rank titles of professor, instructor, lecturer, or the equivalent of any of these academic ranks.
 If their principal activity is instructional, deans, assistant deans, and executive officers of academic departments (chairpersons, heads, or the equivalent) are included in this category.
 Please see this more detailed summary of faculty definitions for more information.